rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/418_ros-pub-sub-native-network.md

     9. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

 ## Create a Native Network
-A native network allows you to establish ROS communication between different ROS environments within the same local area network.
-Binding a native network resource to your deployment will enable other deployments on the same native network to consume ROS topics/services/actions as defined in the package.
-If you have already created a routed network, you can skip this procedure.
+If you have already created a native network, you can skip this procedure.
+For more information about native network, [click here](/5_deep-dives/53_networking-and-communication/535_ros-network-native/)

-Perform the following procedure to create a routed network.
+Perform the following procedure to create a native network.

 1. On the left navigation bar, click **Networking>Networks**.
 2. Click **ADD  NETWORK** and select the network type as **Native Network**.
-3. In the **Create new native network** dialog-box, enter `cloud_native_network_1` as the name for the native network.
+3. In the **Create new native network** dialog-box, enter `cloud_native_network1` as the name for the native network.
 4. Select **ROS Distro**, as   **Kinetic**.
 5. Select the **Runtime** as **Cloud**.
 6. From the **Resource limit** field, select the memory allocation and computational ability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
 For this tutorial, you can select **Small: 1cpu core, 4 GiB memory** as the resource limit.

-7. Click **CONTINUE** and wait for the routed network to be successfully running.
+7. Click **CONTINUE** and wait for the native network to be successfully running.

 ## Deploying the package